 As with the Project, Alternative 3 would result in an increase in water demand in the City of Glendale.
-Alternative 3 would result in a demand for water of 20.10 afy, approximately 61 percent increase from square feet / 1,000 square feet x 3.0 employees = 240 employees the 12.49 afy needed for the Project because of the increase in general office and medical office space.
-The amount of water needed for the Project would be within the projections of the GWP.
+Alternative 3 would result in a demand for water of 20.10 afy, approximately 61 percent increase from the 12.49 afy needed for the Project because of the increase in general office and medical office space.
+8 The amount of water needed for the Project would be within the projections of the GWP.
 Alternative 3, which would demand more water than the Project, would also be within the established GWP projections.
 Given that water demand impacts under both Alternative 3 and the Project would be less than significant, impacts associated with Alternative 3 would be similar to the Project.